CircuitVerse/CircuitVerse/CONTRIBUTING.md

 - `duplicate` labeled issues are meant to be already existing issue in the repository.
 - `priority: less` labeled issues are meant to have priority comparatavily lesser than other issues.
 - `priority: medium` labeled issues are meant to have priority comparatively intermediate than other issues.
-- `priority: high` labeled issues are meant to have highest priority and need to fix as soon as possible.
+- `priority: high` labeled issues are meant to have the highest priority and need to fix as soon as possible.
 - `help wanted` labeled issues signify that the contributor requires help with something specific in the issue and your help is very much appreciated.

 ## Creating an issue.